btcven/api/README.md

 Bitcoin Venezuela API
 ===

+# _Note: this repo is outdated and doesn't reflect the code currently in the production server_

 Bitcoin Venezuela API shows the current price of Bitcoin in these currencies: **USD**, **EUR**, **VEF**, **ARS**

 Exchange rates: